Qazaqstan (TV channel): Qostanaı

-The first transmission of Kostanay regional branch aired February 1, 1991.
-Chairmans N.Islyamiev, B.Nurmuhanbetov, chief engineer V.Astashov, editor in chief A.Madin are regarded as founders of the branch.
+The first transmission of Kostanay regional branch aired 1 February 1991.
+Chairmen N. Islyamiev and B. Nurmuhanbetov, chief engineer V. Astashov, and editor in chief A. Madin are regarded as founders of the branch.

 Qyzylorda

-Kyzylorda regional branch of "Kazakhstan" RTRC was founded in 1991.
-First test broadcast was aired April 30, 1991.
+Kyzylorda regional branch of Qazaqstan was founded in 1991.
+First test broadcast was aired 30 April 1991.
 The next day first live broadcast was aired.
-Zhaksylyk Bekhodzhaev was the first executive of the branch.
+Jaqsylyq Bekqodjaev was the first executive of the branch.
 During the first 10 years broadcasts were limited to 10 hours a day.
 As of 2014 broadcasting time increased to 14 hours per day.

 Mańǵystaý

-Aqtau regional branch celebrated its 40th anniversary August 15, 2010.
+Aqtau regional branch celebrated its 40th anniversary on 15 August 2010.
 The staff of the TV channel consists of about 100 employees.
 Broadcasts are limited to 14 hours a day.
 The estimated audience is 500 000 viewers.
 The TV channel produces 29 original broadcasts.

 Ertis

-Pavlodar regional branch of RTRC "Kazakhstan" started broadcasting on November 7, 1965.
+Pavlodar regional branch of Qazaqstan started broadcasting on 7 November 1965.
 Until 1966, the TV channel only broadcast for a limited time, twice a week.
 In 1979, the TV channel started partly broadcasting in color.